md-rashid-ahmad/aws-devops-zero-to-hero/day-4/README.md

 VPC Peering
 --------------------------
-A networking connection between two VPCs that enables routing traffic between them privately.
+VPC Peering is a networking connection between two VPCs that enables routing traffic between them privately.
 This is useful for creating multi-region architectures or connecting different AWS accounts.

 VPC Endpoints
 ---------------